IFRS 9, simplified approach for trade receivables, policy, judgements and estimates and disclosures including credit risk

 Impairment charges in respect of customer receivables are recognised in the Income Statement within “Impairment losses on customer and other receivables”.

 Delinquency is taken as being in arrears and credit impaired is taken as being the loan has defaulted, which is considered to be the point at which the debt is passed to an internal or external Debt Collection Agency (DCA) and a default registered to a Credit Reference Agency (CRA), or any debt 90 days past due.
-Delinquency and default are relevant for the estimation of ECL, which segments the book by customer indebtedness, banded into 4 risk bands by arrears’ stage (See Note 28).
+Delinquency and default are relevant for the estimation of ECL, which segments the book by customer indebtedness, banded into four risk bands by arrears stage (see Note 29).

 Financial assets are written off when there is no reasonable expectation of recovery, such as when a customer fails to engage in a repayment plan with the Group.
 If recoveries are subsequently made after receivables have been written off, they are recognised in profit or loss.

-The key assumptions in the ECL calculation are:
+The key inputs into the ECL calculation are:

 EAD: “Exposure at Default” is an estimate of the exposure at that future default date, taking into account expected changes in the exposure after the reporting date, i.e. repayments of principal and interest, whether scheduled by the contract or otherwise and accrued interest from missed payments.
 This is stratified by arrears stage, Experian’s Consumer Indebtedness Index and expected time of default.